 Even though people are aware of electricity being used in vain, for some reason we can’t seem to care.
 Many are irresponsible and leave multiple electrical units on standby.

 Rubbish Begone came across rumours have it that more than £200m per year is spent for waste on electrical power throughout the UK.
-More than 75% of people tend to leave electrical units such as chargers, TVs, periphery and other goods on standby or on, while not being used, while another 40% seem to be fully aware of their actions and still leave electricity to waste.
+Over 75% of people leave electrical units such as chargers, TVs, periphery and other goods on standby or on, while not being used, while another 40% seem to be fully aware of their actions and still leave electricity to waste.

 Units people are most prone to leave on: